adiispam0804/Textit/README.md

   ├── chat.js             # JS for chat UI + socket client
 /server.js                # Backend server with API and socket handling /textit.db                # SQLite database file (auto-generated)

+Usage
+First, register a new user on the registration page.

+After registration, you can login with your credentials.

+Chat with other online users in real-time.

+Toggle dark mode using the button on any page.

+Refreshing the page maintains your theme preference.

+To-Do / Future Improvements
+User profile customization (avatars, status, etc.)

+Message timestamps and read receipts

+Group chat functionality

+Deploy to production environment with persistent storage and SSL

+Add password reset functionality

+License
+This project is open-source and free to use.